21 Greek Goddess Names for Your Baby Girl - Baby Chick

 With alternate spellings like Astrea or Astria, Astraea is the Greek goddess of the stars.
 Known as the last immortal to live among humans, she ascended to the heavens and now shines as the constellation Virgo.
 Her name radiates cosmic grace, justice, and purity.

-Greek goddess names offer more than just beautiful sounds — they carry stories of strength, wisdom, nature, and divine femininity.
-Whether you’re drawn to moonlit legends, ocean spirits, or earth goddesses, these names from Greek mythology are full of meaning and timeless charm.
-If you’re hoping to give your daughter a name that’s powerful, poetic, and rich with history, this list of Greek goddess names is a wonderful place to begin.
+Greek goddess names offer far more than beautiful sounds—they carry stories of strength, wisdom, nature, and divine femininity.
+Whether you’re drawn to moonlit legends, ocean spirits, or earth-rooted deities, these mythological names bring depth and meaning that can grow with your child.

-Still searching?
-You might also like our lists of Badass Girl Names, Rare Girl Names, unique girl names, cool girl names, flower names for girls, Disney princess names, and Beautiful Baby Girl Names — or check out all baby names for even more ideas.
+Still exploring?
+You may also enjoy our lists of Badass Girl Names, Rare Girl Names, unique girl names, cool girl names, flower names for girls, Disney princess names, and Beautiful Baby Girl Names.
+You can also browse our baby names hub for even more meaningful inspiration.

 View Sources +